AnotherSamWilson/miceforest/README.md

 ### Saving and Loading Kernels

-Kernels can be saved using the `dill` module.
-The `pickle` module might not work in some cases.
+Kernels can be saved using the `.save_kernel()` method, and then loaded again using the `utils.load_kernel()` function.
+Internally, this procedure uses `blosc` and `dill` packages to do the following:

+1. Convert working data to parquet bytes (if it is a pandas dataframe)
+2. Serialize the kernel
+3. Compress this serialization
+4. Save to a file

 ## Diagnostic Plotting